 Good for creating images and marketing materials

-Good for donor management
+Good for task and project management

 Good for automating phone calls and texts